monsterkodi/grunt-pepper/README.md

                 #
                 #  the replacement function receives one additional 1st argument:
                 #       an object with keys: file, line, method, type, args

+        paprika: ['dbg']

+                # names of functions that get paprikaed :-)
+                #
+                # same as pepper, but the variable arguments get
+                #                 prefixed with their names:
+                #
+                # dbg foo, bar
+                #
+                # gets replaced with
+                #
+                # dbg {...pepper...}, 'foo:', foo, 'bar:', bar

+        paprikaPrefix:  ''
+        paprikaPostfix: ':'

     task:
       files:
         'spiced': [ file(s) ] # will parse all file(s) and write the result